 Our dominant narratives—narratives our mainstream media are currently trying hard to replace—have long been that we can’t trust each other.
 After all, Muslims and Christians have been fighting intermittently almost since Islam began.
-And even those rare times when the fight was bloodless, one side has always tried to force the other to submit to its rule.
+And even when the fight was bloodless, one side has usually tried to take advantage of the other, if not force the other to submit to its rule.

 Some of the conflict’s larger movements are:

 - The Arab conquest of the Byzantine Middle East, North Africa and Spain

 - The Crusades to retake the Holy Land and the reconquest of Spain

 - The Muslim Ottoman conquest of Eastern Europe

 - The European and Russian imperial expansion into the Muslim world